yuchnw/quadSLAM/README.md

 ### Wiring Instruction
 There are specs and examples online showing the detailed wiring instruction.

-According to PX4 website, it's possible to control Blade 130X helicopter using pixhawk.
-However, considering the size of the helicopter is not capable of extra sensors or cameras, I decided not to use that.
+According to PX4 website, it's possible to control multiple types if UAV using pixhawk.
+However, considering the size of any extra sensor or camera, I decided to use DJI Flamewheel F450 and Pixracer.

 ## Code
 ### Particle Filter